Mantel Clocks For Sale

 Dimensions: 36.25” high by 16.5” wide by 6.25” deep

 Comments: This clock has not yet been restored mechanically.
-Restoration will be done when clock is sold.
+Restoration will be completed when clock is sold.

 New Haven 30-hour Steeple Clock